Backgammon for money – Win with your gammon skills!

 When your checker is on the bar, you roll the dice and then re-enter it to the corresponding open point or “blot” on your opponent’s side.
 So, if you roll a 2, you move it to your opponent’s point 2.
 If there’s no free point, you forfeit the turn.

-Conclusion about the Backgammon game
+Conclusion about the Backgammon for money game

 A classic game of skill that has been enjoyed for millennia not just centuries, backgammon has unsurprisingly won over millions of fans.
 A true test for any strategic player and more lucrative than many games of skill, this game is the middle ground for those who are looking for a challenge but are not quite into gambling.
 And thanks to the Internet, you can now play it anytime, anywhere.